chef/chef-web-docs/content/upgrade_server.md

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/master/content/upgrade_server.md)

-The following sections describe the upgrade process for Chef Infra Server 13 and 14.

-## Upgrading to Chef Infra Server 14

 Chef Infra Server 14 uses Elasticsearch as its search index.
 Upgrading to Chef Infra Server 14 requires a reindexing operation for internal Solr users, which automatically happens.
 This reindexing operation is estimated to take 2 minutes per 1000 nodes.